• Proposed

 Justification

-Alpova austroalnicola is an ectomycorrhizal species (hypogeous basidiomata) associated with the bosques de alisos del cerro (Alnus acuminata) in the altitudinal floor called Bosques Montanos (Montane Forests) of the Yungas.
+Alpova austroalnicola is an ectomycorrhizal species (hypogeous basidiomata) associated with the Bosques de Alisos del Cerro (Alnus acuminata) in the altitudinal floor called Bosques Montanos (Montane Forests) of the Yungas.
 Two collections are currently known for Argentina and it is expected it occurs also in Bolivia.
 Currently is considered an endemic species to the montane forests of the southern Yungas.
 Because this species has an ectomycorrhizal habit, its distribution pattern could be closely related to the distribution of its host, Alnus acuminata.
 Recent studies indicate that the host is being considerably affected by climate change and anthropogenic pressures.
-Therefore, the number of arboreal hosts is expected to be reduced between 25 - 50 percent by the year 2050.
+Therefore, the number of arboreal hosts is expected to be reduced between 25-50% by the year 2050.
 This suggests that the population of associated ectomycorrhizal fungi will have an equal or greater reduction.
 It is estimated that the population of A. austroalnicola in the Aliso del Cerro forests ranges from 2,500 to 20,000 mature individuals.
-Considering the species’ generation length of 50 years, the reduction in suitable habitat for the specific forest that harbors this species may be even greater than the projected 25-50% by 2050 if measures are not taken to mitigate the effects of climate change (Wicaksono et al., 2017).
+Considering the species' generation length of 50 years, the reduction in suitable habitat for the specific forest that harbours this species may be even greater than the projected 25-50% by 2050 if measures are not taken to mitigate the effects of climate change (Wicaksono et al. 2017).
 Conservatively, there is a 30% reduction in population size suspected to be met in the next 50 years, based on current projections.
-The species is assessed as Vulnerable (VU A3c
+The species is assessed as Vulnerable under criterion A3c.

 Geographic range

-Alpova austroalnicola is currently an endemic species of the montane forests of the southern Yungas, in the bosques de alisos del cerro within the Bosques Montanos altitudinal floor.
-Two collections are currently known for Argentina.
-Because this species has an ectomycorrhizal habit its distribution pattern could be closely related to the distribution of its host, Alnus acuminata, being likely that the fungus is restricted to Southern Yungas.
+Alpova austroalnicola is currently thought to be an endemic species of the montane forests of the southern Yungas of Bolivia and Argentina, in the bosques de alisos del cerro within the Bosques Montanos altitudinal floor.
+Two collections are currently known from Argentina.
+Because this species has an ectomycorrhizal habit its distribution pattern could be closely related to the distribution of its host, Alnus acuminata, being likely that the fungus is restricted to the southern Yungas.

 Population and Trends